Graduate Studies in Folklore

 The University of Oregon offers one of the most exciting Folklore graduate programs in the country.
 Our interdisciplinary approach allows our Masters students to explore individual interests in a well supported academic environment.
 Our students conduct research and delve into theoretical analyses on a variety of topics, incorporating both classical approaches to traditions with cutting-edge, modern interpretations of folklore.
 Current students study topics ranging from gender roles in rock music to West African drumming in suburban America; from nature pilgrimages to MySpace memorials; from graffiti knitting and DIY artist movements to museum studies.

 Click on the links above to learn about course requirements, read current student bios, peruse the variety of courses offered, and more.
-All required forms for prospective and current students may be accessed on-line, however if you require more information or paper versions of any forms, please contact our program secretary at the numbers listed below.
+All required forms for prospective and current students may be accessed online.